tinyclub/linux-lab/boards/arm/ebf-imx6ul/README.md

 ## Auto uploading

-A new feature is added to upload images via scp automatically, just need to:
+A new feature is added to upload images via scp automatically, please refer to "Configure your board" and make sure:

-  * Enable ssh login as root with `linux-lab` password (see above section: "Configure your board")
+  * Enable ssh login as 'root' with 'linux-lab' password.
-  * Disable serial port login password: `passwd -d debian`, this will also disable ssh login as 'debian', please use `root` instead.
+  * Change the password of 'debian' user to `linux-lab`.

 Then, simply upload with following command:

     $ make kernel-upload
     $ make dtb-upload
     $ make modules-upload

+Reboot with new images:

+    $ make boot-new
+    or
+    $ make boot-config
+    $ make reboot
+    $ make boot

 Compile a module and upload it: